rossetti/RossettiArenaBook/docs/02-Chapter2.md

 decision and the chance that the decision has a negative return.

 We desire to be 95% confident that our estimate of the true expected present value is within $\pm$ 10 dollars.
-Develop an model for this situation.
+Develop a model for this situation.

 ***